qfpl/initial-final/README.md

 mul :: String -> String -> String
 mul x y = "(" ++ x ++ ") * (" ++ y ++ ")"
 ```

+after which we can use it to interpret our example terms from earlier:

 ```
 library final-bp-example-print